vFense/toppatch-ui-rewrite/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at [http://editorconfig.org](http://editorconfig.org).

+## What you need to develop, or compile, Remediation Vault

+In order to develop, and compile, Remediation Vault, you need to have Node.js/npm latest, and git 1.8 or later.
+(Earlier versions might work OK, but are not tested.)

+For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).

+Mac OS users should install [Homebrew](http://mxcl.github.com/homebrew/).
+Once Homebrew is installed, run `brew install git` to install git, and `brew install node` to install Node.js.

+Linux/BSD users should use their appropriate package managers to install git and Node.js, or build from source.

 ## Bower: front-end package manager

 Remediation Vault's Web UI uses [Bower](http://bower.io) to manage all third party dependencies.